tvtaerum/cGANs_housekeeping/README.md

     log().setLevel('ERROR')
 ```
 #### e. adding label to the images
+In order to best evaluate results, it is helpful to have a label stamped on an image.
 ```Python
 def save_plot(examples, labels, epoch, n=10):
 	examples = (examples + 1) / 2.0